 The simplest of these techniques is have him mock up something and make it disappear, in brackets.
 And when he can't mock it up and make it disappear immediately, you give him enough of them and duplicate it enough times so that he'll get rid of one, because any ridge is valuable - any ridge.
 So you have him mock up a - mock up the machine that - he complains to you that his family wanted him to be a gentleman.
 He isn't complaining about his family, he's complaining about a ridge somewhere.
 So you have him mock up a machine that makes other people gentlemen, then make it disappear.
 And then have somebody else mock up machines that make him a gentleman and he makes one of those disappear.
-The exact rote on it would be a bracket in which he would mock up a machine that would make himself a gentleman; and somebody else would mock up a machine that would make him a gentleman; and other people would mock up a machine to make other people gentlemen; and other people would mock up machines to make him a gentleman; and he would mock up machines to make others a gentleman.
+The exact rote on it would be a bracket in which he would mock up a machine that would make himself a gentleman; and other people would mock up a machine to make other people gentlemen; and other people would mock up machines to make him a gentleman; and other people would mock up a machine to make other people gentlemen; and other people would mock up machines to make him a gentleman; and he would mock up machines to make other people gentlemen; and other people would mock up machines to make him a gentleman; and he would mock up machines to make other people gentlemen and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make other people gentlemen; and other people would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would mock up machines to make him a gentleman; and he would make him a gentleman.